manatools/dnfdaemon/README.md

 dnf-daemon is a 2 DBus services there make part for dnf's API available for application via DBus calls.

-There is a DBus session bus service runnning as current user for performing readonly actions.
+There is a DBus session bus service running as current user for performing readonly actions.

-There is a DBus system bus service runnning as root for performing actions there is making changes to the system
+There is a DBus system bus service running as root for performing actions there is making changes to the system

-This make it easy to do packaging action from your application no matter what language it is written in, as long as there is DBus binding for it.
+This makes it easy to do packaging action from your application no matter what language it is written in, as long as there is DBus binding for it.

 dnf-daemon uses PolicyKit for authentication for the system service, so when you call one of the commands (as normal users) you will get a
-PolicyKit dialog to ask for password of a priviledged user like root.
+PolicyKit dialog to ask for password of a privileged user like root.

 **dnf-daemon is still under heavy development and the API is not stable or complete yet**